 Both of these schemes have been tested to ensure that they are free from gender and any other bias and the use of these schemes has been agreed with the relevant recognised trade unions.

-Job evaluation panels made up of trade union and management representatives sit on a regular basis to evaluate posts which in turn produces a score and a grade.
+Job evaluation panels which include trade union representatives sit on a regular basis to evaluate posts which in turn produces a score and a grade.
 At the cross over point of the two schemes there is a protocol for assessing whether the post should be dealt with under the Hay or the NJC scheme.
 Periodically, the council uses the services of experts in the two schemes to assist with the evaluation of posts, provide training for staff and monitor the appropriateness of the senior pay line relative to the market.